 [Journal 1: Do you enjoy writing?
 Why or why not?: Draft 1]

+Do you enjoy writing?
+Why or why not?

 I do enjoy writing, but it depends on different kind of time.
 Sometimes when I been through something fun and excited, I want to depict it down in my writing.
 Sometimes when I was angry to somebody or something I would be willing to write it down to express my indignation.
 To tell you the truth, if I could choose to do anything I wanted to do, writing wouldn't come first.
 But generally speaking, I do love writing, and I love how people express their feeling in their writing too.